grantek/minisynth32/build-guide.md

 Make sure you have a good fit for the knob before assembling the face plate, but leave it off when inserting the rotary encoder.

-Remove the hexagonal nut and washer from the encoder, and simply screw the encoder shaft into the faceplate.
-There's a cutout in the faceplate to allow the encoder to spin, but pliers are helpful to rotate it carefully.

-If the encoder doesn't screw in tightly to the plastic face, put the hexagonal nut from the rotary encoder into the hexagonal relief in the front of the faceplate, then screw in the encoder.

 ### Assembling the MIDI port for the DIN base

 This is similar to the rotary encoder, but it just requires 2 jumper wires